anyproto/docs/use-cases-and-tutorials/organizing-notes/README.md

 This part will tell about to easy management of such things:

-* Fast-capturing notes with the ability to easily sort them later&#x20;
+* Fast-capturing notes with the ability to quickly sort them later&#x20;
-* Viewing all your notes, and sorting them by last modified date
+* Viewing all your notes and sorting them by last modified date
 * Categorizing notes using tags (while still being able to view them all in one place)

 {% content-ref url="capture-simple-notes.md" %}